victoryuwaoma/DMML2-Project/README.md

 ## Question-Answering System using Deep Learning

 ## 🎓 Need to Know
-This project develops a model on Question-Answering System which helps predicts the answer to a question from the given paragraph using a pre-trained model.
+This project develops a model on Question-Answering System which helps predict the answers to a question from a given paragraph using a pre-trained model.
 You can visit the Project Report for more information and results of the work.

 ## 🚀 Setup
 You would need the following: